srjaykikani/payload-plugins/alt-text/README.md

    - This field will include a description of what the alt text should be
 2. Add a keywords fields to the collection
    - This field will be automatically filled when generating the alt text
-   - It can be used for improving the search of images in the admin panel
+   - It will be used for improving the search of images in the admin panel
 2. Add a bulk generate button to the collection list view
    - This button will allow you to generate alt text for multiple images at once